 Here's a delicious chicken recipe using only five ingredients.
 The Tex-Mex flavors stand out in this tasty dish, and the crock pot makes it super easy.
 Make easy Mexican-style rice to go with the chicken and serve it with warm tortillas or cornbread.
 This recipe can be easily scaled up or down.

-- 5 or 6 boneless, skinless chicken breast halves (about 2 pounds)
+- 2 pounds boneless, skinless chicken breast halves

 In a 3 1/2- to a 5-quart slow cooker, combine the black beans, corn, and 1/2 cup of the salsa.